cmaureir/progra-alma/lectures/week8/lecture30.rst

 * Components usually wrap physical hardware devices.
 * Components contain a set of Properties.
 * Properties are specific control or monitor points of a component
-* For standard hardware devices the control and monitor points are defined at the ICDs.
+* For standard hardware devices the control and monitor points are defined at the *Interface Control Documents (ICDs)*.

 You can see this `ACS basic presentation`, if you want to clarify some doubts.